Q: What is SEALNet?

 Q: Is the trip safe?
 Who will be supervising us?

 A: SEALNet takes the safety of the summit participants very seriously.
-The summit coordinators are a team of SEALNet alumni, who range from high school to undergraduate students studying in U.S. high schools and universities.
-Many organizers are past project leaders and mentors who have a wide range of experience with implementing successful and safe SEALNet projects in the past.
-Many of us are Southeast Asian and Vietnam natives, who are quite familiar with Hanoi, Vietnam.
-We will be on-the-ground with the participants for the entirety of the program.
-Together with established local partners in the area, we have taken the utmost care to ensure the safety of the trip and have evaluated all potential risks and/or emergency situations.
+Many of the organizers are past project leaders and mentors who have a wide range of experience with implementing successful and safe SEALNet projects in the past.
+Organizers will be on-ground with participants for the entirety of the program.
+We have taken the utmost care to ensure the safety of the trip and have evaluated all potential risks and/or emergency situations.
 All of our participants will be covered by a group travel insurance policy, which provides an added level of security and peace of mind for participants.